ycm-core/lsp-examples/README.md

 You can check the status of the connection with `:YcmDebugInfo`.

+Recommend [vim-godot](https://github.com/habamax/vim-godot) for syntax, etc.
+(don't believe the hype about using _other_ completion systems though, of course).

 # Kotlin

 For whatever reason, the server expects you to have maven in your `PATH` and,